hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 **Exercise**

 1. Explore the results table for the **Mov10_knockdown comparison to control**.
-How many genes are differntially expressed using the default thresholds?
+How many genes are differentially expressed using the default thresholds?
 2. Using the same thresholds as above (`padj.cutoff < 0.05` and `lfc.cutoff > 0.58`), report the number of genes that are up- and down-regulated in Mov10_knockdown compared to control.
 3. Add a new column called `threshold` to the `res_tableKD` which contains a logical vector denoting genes as being differentially expressed or not.